I tried 7 Captions AI alternatives: The best AI content tools of 2026

 PlanPrice (Billed Annually)Key Features

-Free$01 media hour/month, watermarked exports.
+Free$01 hour of transcription, watermarked exports.

 5. Veed.io